CAVaccineInventory/airtable-publish/README.md

 it through a sanitization pass (including but not limited to removing superfluous or sensitive keys), then uploads the results.

+It fetches data using [the `airtable-export` Python package](https://github.com/simonw/airtable-export)

 It exposes current health status at `:8080`.
 This can be used to programmatically confirm if the most recent publish iteration succeeded.